 Located in the Mission Valley, away from the beaches, Mission San Diego has a grand chapel, beautiful gardens and a nice collection of historical pieces to explain the history of the California missions and their founding.
 It’s the perfect first stop on a journey through California’s history.

 Tip: also stop by Mission San Diego de Alcala at night.
-The exterior is beautiful and really striking against the black sky (if you’re into photography)
+The exterior is beautiful and really striking against the black sky (if you’re into photography).
+One of the prettiest stops along El Camino Real.

 Another fun stop: Cabrillo National Monument is really cool for lighthouses, tidepools and more California history.